 Judith Kruger, born 1955, is an American, visual artist whose multidisciplinary work addresses Human-Environment connectivity and their shared vulnerabilities.
-Her ecofeminist work examines the specific relationship between women and ecology.
+Her current ecofeminist work examines the specific relationship between women and ecology.
 She is recognized internationally for her advocacy of inorganic and organic, natural pigments and historic, ecological painting processes.

 Judith's solo exhibitions include Drawing Ground, Wisdom House, Litchfield, CT, Mingled Terrain, Richardson Art Museum, Wofford College, Spartanburg, SC (2018), An Alchemic View, Mattatuck Museum, Waterbury, Connecticut (2015), Touching Rain, Hammond Museum, North Salem, NY (2015) Outside In, Bentley Gallery, Phoenix, Arizona (2014) and New Paintings at Morrison Gallery, Kent, Connecticut (2013).
 Select group exhibitions include Agawami Museum Hall, Tokushima, Japan, Sato Museum, Tokyo, Japan, Mass MoCA, North Adams, MA, New Britain Museum of American Art, New Britain, CT, John and Robyn Horn Gallery, Penland, NC, Perimeter Gallery, Chicago, IL, Woman Made Gallery, Chicago, IL, Manifest Gallery, Cincinnati, OH, Gallery G, Hiroshima, Japan, Pallazo Dell'Annunziata, Matera, Italy, Chicago Cultural Center, Chicago, IL and The Muckenthaler Cultural Center, Fullerton, CA.